joe81tx/diffsnap/README.md

 Blank lines and lines where the first character is `#` are ignored.

-If the same dataset and prefix combination are configured more than once, the first entry is accepted and the rest will not and generate a log entry.
+If the same dataset and prefix combination are configured more than once, the first entry is accepted and the rest are not and generate a log entry.

 Example config: